HaroldJP/proyecto-POO/README.md

 2. **Logging In or Registering**:
    - Enter your username and password to log in.
    - If you don't have an account, click on "Register" to create a new user account.
+   - If you need to delete an user, you just need to write the corresponding data.
+   - If you want to change the password, click on "Change Password".

 3. **Managing Inventory**:
    - After logging in, use the inventory management screen to add, update, or remove products.